mirainc/custom-menu-samples/gotts-menu/README.md

 ![menu data](hierachy.png)

+> **⚠ Important:** All items in Toast must have the visibility field set to "kiosk" otherwise our API won't return the resource.

 ### Configuring tags

 Tags are the recommended way of fetching data for a particular group.
 Follow the steps below to add tags to your menu groups: